Fractional Programming for Stochastic Precoding over Generalized Fading Channels: Simulations

 Now the random component becomes a Nakagami-$m$ random matrix $\mathbf{M}_{jk,\ell}\in\mathbb C^{M_r\times M_t}$.
 For the $(m,n)$th entry of $\mathbf{M}_{jk,\ell}$, its phase is uniform on $(0,2\pi]$, and its magnitude is generated independently according to the Nakagami-$m$ distribution $\mathrm{Nakagami}(m,\Omega_{mn})$ \cite{nakagami}, where the shape parameter $m=0.5$ and the mean $\Omega_{mn}$ equals the square of the large-scale fading $\xi$ as defined earlier for the Rayleigh fading model.
 Again, $\bar{\mathbf{H}}_{jk,\ell}$ is a realization of $\mathbf{M}_{jk,\ell}$ and is fixed ever since.
 We still average out the performance across $1000$ independent blocks.

 We further specify the network setting.
 The radius of each cell equals $300$ meters.
 We let $P=30$ dBm and $\omega_{jk}=1$.
 The noise power is $-90$ dBm by default.
 For the multi-cell case, we consider 7 wrapped-around cells.
-We let $M_t=64$, $K=32$, and $M_r=2$ by default for the single-cell case, and $M_t=32$, $K=16$, and $M_r=2$ by default for the multi-cell case.
+We let $M_t=64$, $M_r=2$, and $K=8$ by default for the single-cell case, and $M_t=32$, $K=16$, and $M_r=2$ by default for the multi-cell case.
+The proposed lower bound in Theorem \ref{thm:lower bound} is compared with the existing lower bound in \cite{gaussianerror1}.
 Moreover, the benchmark methods for stochastic precoding include: \begin{itemize} \item \emph{WMMSE:} Run the WMMSE algorithm \cite{wmmse_ibc} based on the static components of fading channels. \item \emph{Robust Linear Precoding Design (RLPD):} Maximize an approximation of the original objective function \cite{aal}. \item \emph{Stochastic WMMSE (SWMMSE):} A model-free precoding method in \cite{swmmse} based on fading channel samples. \end{itemize}